 Future Registry Modules

 Will the Academy create additional clinical data registry modules?

 Once the IRISTM Registry is fully implemented, future registry topics will be explored.

-Registry topics will be determined by the Registry Measure Development Workgroup, a panel of Academy members and thought leaders generally representative of ophthalmic clinical practice and priorities.
+Registry topics will be determined by the Registry Measure Development Workgroup, a panel of Academy members and thought leaders representative of ophthalmic clinical practice and priorities.

 How do I submit suggestions related to the registry and recommendations for new topics?